onyeka-hub/Project-23/README.md

 2. Then use the PVC name just as Approach 1 above.

 So rather than have 2 manifest files, you will define everything within the deployment manifest.

+### Clean up
+Delete the deployment, the PersistentVolumeClaim and the PersistentVolume:

+    kubectl delete deployment
+    kubectl delete pvc
+    kubectl delete pv

 ## CONFIGMAP